vmchale/ats-format/README.md

 If you find something that's not listed in `TODO.md` feel free to open an issue.

+So far the formatter is pleasantly fast - < 20ms to format a 1500 line file.

 ## Configuration

 `atsfmt` is configured with the `.atsfmt.toml` file.
 As an example: